Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance: Introduction

 \subsection{Zero channels of expected background}

 An especially challenging situation arises when the expected background in some of the channels happens to be zero in the auxiliary background experiment due to either a fluctuation of the auxiliary measurement or because it is truly zero.
-Such situation can happen at the searches of very rare processes in experiments with very good background rejection, for which it is difficult to perform Monte Carlo simulation of background with large final statistics, because in order to do this it needs to run the huge initial statistics.
-Hence it is not possible to distinguish the cases of a downward background fluctuation and the true zero background on the base of existing information.
-It is then unclear both conceptually and numerically, how to interpret non-zero result of the main experiment in this channel.
-The opposite case of very small acceptance and zero expected signal channels does not seem similarly confusing, if there is non-zero expected background for this channel.
+Such a situation can happen in the search of very rare processes in experiments with very good background rejection.
+For such experiments it is difficult to perform the Monte Carlo simulation of background with large final statistics (i.e. to obtain a large number of background events passed through all triggers, reconstructions, ``cuts'', and selections), because in order to do this one needs to run huge initial statistics.
+Hence it is not possible to distinguish the cases of a downward background fluctuation and the true zero background on the basis of existing information.
+It is then unclear both conceptually and numerically, how to interpret a non-zero result of the main experiment in this channel.

-Literature does not offer any certain receipt to deal with zeros in the expected background.
+Literature does not offer any recipe for dealing with zeros in the expected background.

 One could simply ignore such channels.
-Otherwise, zeros can be removed by unification or smoothing of neighboring or presumably similar channels, some of which are non-zero.
+Or zeros can be removed by unification or smoothing of neighboring or presumably similar channels, some of which are non-zero.
 The similarity of the channels is typically indicated by neighboring values of a response variable produced by multivariate analysis methods.
-But any zero-removing procedure can lead, briefly speaking, to unexpected change of the precision and complicates its estimation.
-The most doubtful case is when a few zero channels appear in the distribution of the expected background by the response variable at the end of the distribution, where the expected signal is maximal.
-This situation is the most probable, since mainstream multivariate analysis methods, such as artificial neural networks, always produce the reducing expected-background histogram and increasing expected-signal histogram.
+But any zero-removing procedure can lead, briefly speaking, to an unexpected change of the precision and complicates its estimation.
+The most doubtful case is when a few zero channels appear in the distribution of the expected background by the response variable at the end of the distribution, where the expected background is minimal and the expected signal is maximal.
+When the expected-background spectrum finishes with several zero bins and there is nothing to the right-hand side of them, any interpolation or smoothing is ambiguous.
 In this case, the end of the spectra, which has to be the most important region for the results, is subjected to effectively arbitrary treatment.

-Therefore, it is interesting to investigate which statistical methods, if any, provide correct results in such tasks, when the channels content is taken as is, without forbidding of zeros or smoothing.
+Therefore, it is interesting to investigate which statistical methods, if any, provide correct results in such problems, when the channels' content is taken as is, without forbidding of zeros or smoothing.